avanoene/risk_dash/documentation/gettingstarted.md

 The final piece to creating the Equity subclass is then to add a `get_marketdata()`method.
 Since we just want a copy of the reference of the `market_data`, we can just inherit the `get_marketdata()` from the _Security class.

 The Equity subclass is already implemented in the package, we can create an instance from `risk_dash.securities`.
-Let's make an instance that represents an order of 50 shares at close on March 9th, 2018:
+Let's make an instance that represents an order of 50 shares of AAPL, Apple Inc, at close on March 9th, 2018:

 ```python
 >>> from risk_dash.market_data import QuandlStockData